8. Consideration of other payments (Q24–Q26)

 - Just over half of respondents (54%) agreed that previous payments should be taken into account in assessing redress payments, although organisations were markedly more likely than individuals to think this (86% v 49%).
 Respondents said this approach would be fair, and would deal with the issue of double payments.
 Those who disagreed with this approach said that individuals should not be penalised for having pursued another source of compensation or justice, and should be able to claim as much as possible.
 However, some said that the account taken of previous payment should be decided on a case-by-case basis.

-- Most respondents (57%) agreed that applicants should choose between a redress payment or civil court action, with similar levels of agreement between individuals and organisations.
+- A majority of those who responded (57%) agreed that applicants should choose between a redress payment or civil court action, with similar levels of agreement between individuals and organisations.
 However, there was considerable variation by organisational type – for example, while all local authorities / public sector partnerships agreed, all third sector respondents disagreed.
 It was also unclear whether individuals had always understood and answered the question in the same way.

 - Some respondents who thought that claimants should have to choose were concerned about double payments, which they thought should be avoided as a matter of legal principle and so that responsible bodies would not be penalised twice.

 - Those who indicated that applicants should be able to pursue both options referred to the different (and potentially complementary) features and purposes of redress and court action.
 Some also pointed out that the system should and could be designed to take account of double payments.

 - However, it was also common for respondents to stress (i) the importance of personal choice on this matter, and (ii) the importance of good quality legal advice to assist claimants in making a decision about accepting a redress payment.